fromcloud/aws-qnabot/docs/client_filter/README.md

 ![Sample Flow 2](./sampleflow2.png)

 There are several questions in the **"clientfilterdemo"** bank which do not have a client filter set.
 These questions have been created to demonstrate the next level of specificity when filtering content in conversation streams.
-The QnABot Session Attribute must match **"unfiltered"** but the answers aren't specific to a certain service yet.
 A general question such as "How much does it cost?" can be asked, and further options are presented by the bot to specify a service.
 In the above example, select **"Kendra"** to get a more refined response from the bot.

 <!--- TODO: add a note here about QID bubbles -->